-In 1969 Sergio and Odair Assad won a prize at the Bratislava International Rostrum of Young Interpreters, and then in 1973 earned first prize at the Brazilian Symphonic Competition.
-The pair was quite active on the international scene in the 1970s, and as their reputation grew, an impressive list of composers turned out compositions for them, including Terry Riley, Astor Piazzolla, Radamés Gnattali, Nikita Koshkin, Roland Dyens, and Jorge Morel.
-In addition, Yo-Ya Ma, Gidon Kremer, Dawn Upshaw, and Nadja Salerno-Sonnenberg performed with them.
+Born in Brazil, Sergio’s mandolin-playing father served as his children's first teacher.
+Sergio studied for seven years with virtuoso guitarist and Segovia student Monina Tavora.
+In 1969 Sergio and Odair won a prize at the Bratislava International Rostrum of Young Interpreters and earned first prize at the Brazilian Symphonic Competition in 1973.
+The Duo were increasingly in demand on the international scene in the 1970s, and, as their reputation grew, an impressive list of composers wrote works for them, including Terry Riley, Astor Piazzolla, Radamés Gnattali, Nikita Koshkin, Roland Dyens, and Jorge Morel.
+In addition, they have performed with Yo-Ya Ma, Gidon Kremer, Dawn Upshaw, and Nadja Salerno-Sonnenberg.